zoppatorsk/IP-visualizer/README.md

 The application itself do not change the data (with the exeception of the ratelimiter I'm using), it only fetches it, so it needs to be loaded into Redis before being used.
 This can be done automatically by using the "update-data" script.
-It will download the necessary .csv file and give options on how to load it into Redis, either the fast approch by using redis-cli if availble or the slower way by using the redis-client.
+It will download the necessary .csv file and give options on how to load it into Redis, either the fast approach by using redis-cli if available or the slower way by using the redis-client.

 This shows the function when loading data with the redis-cli.
 The encodeRedis function implements the needed protocol.